marklogic/ml-gradle/README.md

 What is ml-gradle?
 =========
 ml-gradle is a [Gradle plugin](http://www.gradle.org/plugins "") that supports a number of tasks pertaining to deploying an application to MarkLogic and interacting with other features of MarkLogic via a Gradle build file.
-In general, ml-gradle tries to get as many things done as possible by making HTTP calls to the MarkLogic REST API services, particularly the [packaging API](http://docs.marklogic.com/REST/packaging "").
-When a REST API endpoint doesn't exist, ml-gradle will use XCC. ml-gradle also provides support for using tools such as MarkLogic Content Pump from a Gradle build file.
+The bulk of the functionality provided by ml-gradle is actually in [ml-app-deployer](https://github.com/rjrudin/ml-app-deployer) - ml-gradle is just intended to be a thin wrapper around this library, exposing its functionality via Gradle tasks and properties.

 Why use ml-gradle?
 =========